 - Industry networks built via referrals and events.

-For Indian recruiters, candidate pipelines serve as a strategic safety net, ensuring that when a role opens, the right talent is already within reach.
+For a talent acquisition agency or modern career placement services provider, candidate pipelines create a strategic safety net, ensuring that when a role opens, the right talent is already within reach.

 Benefits of Proactive Recruiting for Indian Companies